MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-event-id-4013.md

   - a destination domain controller couldn't resolve the domain controller CNAME GUID record to a host record.
   - name resolution fallback is occurring.

-  WINS, HOST files, and LMHOST files can all be configured so that destination domain controllers can resolve the names of current and potential source domain controllers.
-Of the three solutions, the use of WINS is more scalable since WINS supports dynamic updates.
+  WINS, HOST files, and LMHOST files can all be configured.
+So destination domain controllers can resolve the names of current and potential source domain controllers.
+Of the three solutions, the use of WINS is more scalable, because WINS supports dynamic updates.

   The IP addresses and names for computers inevitably become stale.
 This issue causes static entries in HOST and LMHOST files to become invalid over time.
 When this issue occurs, queries for one domain controller may be incorrectly resolved to another domain controller.
 And no name query is observed in a network trace.